-A New York arrest report, also known as a RAP sheet will show a ton of useful information like name, address, phone, email, gender, race, height, weight, physical description, tattoos, scars, mug shots, and sometimes even fingerprints.
+A New York arrest records report, also known as a RAP sheet will show a ton of useful background information like name, address, phone, email, gender, race, height, weight, physical description, tattoos, scars, mug shots, and sometimes even fingerprints.
 Along with that, it will also contain arrest details, charges, convictions, dispositions, jail time, fines, fees, bond, and bail paid, pleas, the dates of arrest, location and time.
 If any vehicles were involved in the crime and the arresting officer’s name and agency will also show up on a report.

 The crime rate has decreased over the past decade in New York, going from 74,035 crimes in 2006 to 62,703 by 21% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.